-Type of demand Lawful interception Communications data Statistics Government/other public body publishes (1, 2) Government/other public body publishes (1, 2) Key Note (1) The German Federal Office of Justice (Bundesamt fur Justiz) publishes annual statistics related to agency and authority lawful interception demands, as well as annual agency and authority demands for access to communications data.
-In its annual report, the Federal Network Agency (Bundesnetzagentur or BNetzA) publishes statistics (in German and E details stored in accordance with Article 112 of the German Telecommunications Act (TKG).
-Key Note (2) In the past, Vodafone Germany has discussed the issue of transparency and the different methodologies being used by operators and governmental bodies with the German Ministry of the Interior.
+Type of demand Lawful interception Communications data Government/other public body publishes (1, 2) Government/other public body publishes (1, 2) The German Federal Office of Justice (Bundesamt fur Justiz) publishes annual statistics related to agency and authority lawful interception demands, as well as annual statistics related to agency and authority demands for access to communications data.
+In its annual report, the Federal Network Agency (Bundesnetzagentur or BNetzA) publishes stardetails stored in accordance with Article 112 of the German Telecommunications Act (TKG). nnual report, the Federal Network Agency (Bundesnetzagentur or BNetzA) publishes statistics (in German and English) related to access by the regulatory authority to customer stored in accordance with Article 112 of the German Telecommunications Act (TKG).
+In the past, Vodafone Germany has discussed the issue of transparency and the different methodologies being used by operators and governmental bodies with the German Ministry of the Interior.
 Despite much discussion, the participants did not necessarily all agree that changes should be made, nor did they agree to a common reporting methodology, and they have stated they will continue to report on the same basis for the foreseeable future.
-As a result, Vodafone Germany remains aligned with the Vodafone Group's p statistics published by the government available publicly. emains aligned with the Vodafone Group's position: that there is no value in publishing statistics from an individual operator, particularly when there are roment available publicly.
+As a result, Vodafone Germany remains aligned with the Vodafone Group's position: that there is no value in publishing statistics from an individual operator, particularly when there are statistics published by the government available publicly.
+Lawful interception Government/other public body publishes (1, 2) The German Federal Office of Justice (Bundesamt fur Justiz) publishes annual statistics related agency and authority demands for access to communications data.
+In its annual report, the Federal Network Agency (Bundesnetzagentur or BNetzA) publishes statedtails stored in accordance with Article 112 of the German Telecommunications Act (TKG).
+In the past, Vodafone Germany has discussed the issue of transparency and the different method Interior.
+Despite much discussion, the participants did not necessarily all agree that changes shathey will continue to report on the same basis for the foreseeable future.
+As a result, Vodafone Germany remains aligned with the Vodafone Group's position: that there is